 Please bear in mind though that if you do attach a no claims bonus to one of these types of policies and you do have to claim for any reason then the no claims bonus would still reduce as it would on a standard motor insurance policy.

 Keeping the running costs of owning a vehicle is an on going problem.
+Therefore, offering insurance discounts is always going to be a question to ask.

 With the cost of fuel fluctuating up and down most weeks and prices for vehicle maintenance forever raising the need to find areas to help to save money is always welcome.